joshbegley/nyt-latest/README.md

 `By Chelsia Rose Marcius and Yan Zhuang`\
 https://nytimes.com/live/2026/03/09/nyregion/gracie-mansion-bomb-investigation-nyc/here-is-the-latest

-**Live Updates: Investigators Focus on Pennsylvania Ties of Suspects in Gracie Mansion Incident**\
+**Live Updates: N.Y.
+Police Commissioner Says Gracie Mansion Incident Inspired by Islamic State**\
 `Mayor Zohran Mamdani was set to speak on Monday after an improvised explosive device was thrown near the mayor’s official residence.
 No one was injured in the incident on Saturday.`\
 https://nytimes.com/live/2026/03/09/nyregion/gracie-mansion-bomb-investigation-nyc